nrnguyen/steganography/README.md

 ## Description

 Steganography is the study of hiding data.
 This project hides text data into images.
+The project was created using Python and Pillow for image manipulation.
 Hidden messages can be encoded and then decoded.
+The image output uses a lossless filetype.
+This project was written on OS: Microsoft Windows 10.

 ## Architecture

+This Steganography script uses optparse to grab arguments from the CLI.
+The script opens an image specified by the user and the pixels are loaded.

 ## Instructions